Dance Publications

 Fraser, Peter.
 2016.
 Gaps in the body: attention and improvisation, Brolga, No. 40.
 March

 Gardiner, Sally.
 2014.
 Russell Dumas: dance for the time being.
-Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
-8-17
+Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 8-17

 Gilbert, Helen, Dalisa Pigram and Rachael Swain (eds.).
 2021.
 Marrageku: Telling that Story.
 Performance Research Books

 Ginot, Isabelle & Edwidge Phitoussi.
 2014.
-Rosalind Crisp: d a n s e, Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
-20-29
+Rosalind Crisp: d a n s e, Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 20-29

 Gissell, Tammi.
 2024.
 Response and Responsibility: First Nations Performance and Public Collections, in conversation with Juanita Kelly-Mundie, Performance Paradigm, No. 19, 9-27